-This Agreement shall become effective on date of signing.
-Increases in wages and all other monetary items shall be effective as provided for in this Agreement.

-This Agreement shall remain in force and effect until April 30, 2022 for Ontario and from year to year thereafter unless either party shall, at least ninety (90) days prior to any anniversary date thereafter, notify the other party to this Agreement in writing of any proposed changes to this Agreement.

-The party receiving such notification shall have the right to submit counter-proposals provided they are submitted sixty (60) days prior to the expiration of this Agreement.

-The Parties shall meet not later than forty-five (45) days prior to the expiration date of this Agreement, and shall negotiate with a view to concluding a Collective Agreement without unnecessary delay.

-If a revised Collective Agreement has not been concluded prior to the expiration date of this Agreement, it may be extended beyond that date to whatever extent may be mutually agreed to between the International Vice President and the Board of Directors of the applicable Association(s), or as provided by applicable laws, statutes or regulations.
+- 32.01 This Agreement shall become effective on date of signing.
+Increases in wages and all other monetary items shall be effective as provided for in this Agreement. - 32.02 This Agreement shall remain in force and effect until April 30, 2025 for Ontario and from year to year thereafter unless either party shall, at least ninety (90) days prior to any anniversary date thereafter, notify the other party to this Agreement in writing of any proposed changes to this Agreement. - 32.03 The party receiving such notification shall have the right to submit counter-proposals provided they are submitted sixty (60) days prior to the expiration of this Agreement. - 32.04 The Parties shall meet as defined under the applicable Labour Relations Act prior to the expiration date of this Agreement, and shall negotiate with a view to concluding a Collective Agreement without unnecessary delay. - 32.05 If a revised Collective Agreement has not been concluded prior to the expiration date of this Agreement, it may be extended beyond that date to whatever extent may be mutually agreed to between the International Vice President and the Board of Directors of the applicable Association(s), or as provided by applicable laws, statutes or regulations.